svermeulen/vim-easyclip/README.md

     imap <c-v> <plug>EasyClipInsertModePaste

+Note:  If you have a custom mapping for `pastetoggle`, this may cause conflicts.
+To preserve the functionality of your existing custom map, you may want to enable the option `g:EasyClipUseGlobalPasteToggle`.
+See the comment at the top of `Paste.vim` for a more detailed explanation.

 For convenience, there is also a plug for command mode paste, which you can enable with the following

     cmap <c-v> <plug>EasyClipCommandModePaste